 Since the beginning of the COVID-19 pandemic, Safe Sports Network has stayed up to date on the latest research to ensure the safety of our staff and student-athletes.
-Based on the best available evidence and recommendations from the State of NH and the CDC, Safe Sports has enacted various policies and procedures which can be found here.
+Safe Sports has enacted various policies and procedures based on the best available evidence and recommendations, which can be found here.

 If you think you may be having a medical emergency, call your doctor, go to the emergency department, or call 911 immediately.